Call Today (865) 982-3560

 (From left to right: Dustin Brown, Mikey Russell, Josh McDaniel, Lucas Waters, Troy Bull, Allen Lail, David Dyer, Stacy Gregory, John Myers, Tim Wallis, Michael Jackson, Ronnie Hutsell, Melvin Farmer, Greg Branning, Shannon Icenhower, Lance Thomas, Billy Long, Steve Harris)

 Our field crew works hard to bring you clean water, they perform routine meter readings, installation of meters and water taps for new service, repair broken lines and busted meters, respond to emergency leaks and conduct regular maintenance to keep our water system operating efficiently.
-Our Distribution staff is highly qualified, we have 16 Grade II Distribution System Operators and our Wastewater Specialist holds a certification in Natural Systems and is a Grade II Wastewater Collection System Operator and a Grade II Distribution System Operator.
+Our Distribution staff is highly qualified, we have 16 Grade II Distribution System Operators, a certified Cross-Connection Specialist and our Wastewater Specialist holds a certification in Natural Systems and is a Grade II Wastewater Collection System Operator and a Grade II Distribution System Operator.

 To stay informed and updated follow our